 If you need to store the device’s power cables out of the way, you would need to devise a means.
 But all-in-all, it is a good one.

-KDLINKS DX2 Camera
+KDLINKS DX2 Dual Dash Cam

 For people who live in extreme climates, the KDLINKS has been tested to perform in temperatures that range from 170 to -40 degrees Fahrenheit for up to 6 hours.

-Itrue X6D Front & Rear Dash Camera
+Itrue X6D Front & Rear Dashboard Camera

 It has a one-year warranty that covers all hardware for 365 days from its purchase, and a world class customer support that helps its users know just how to use their new dash cam unit.

-Rexing S500 Dual Dash Camera
+Rexing S500 Dual Dashboard Camera

 This is one of the higher priced dash cams (maybe not as high as one would think, though) and it offers a lot of features for its price range.
 It has a front facing camera that has a 170-degree viewing and a rear camera with 290 degrees viewing, in and around your vehicle, so this cam is ideal for drivers of both large and small vehicles.